20 Rules Of Dating A Single Dad

 4. Do single dads prefer single moms?

 Not necessarily.
 On the contrary, it makes more sense for a single dad to date a single woman rather than someone who shares the same responsibilities as him.
-In case of the latter, the demands of their personal lives may leave no room for a relationship to grow and thrive.
+In the case of the latter, the demands of their personal lives may leave no room for a relationship to grow and thrive.

 The First Fight In A Relationship – What To Expect